MetaMask/metamask-sdk/docs/contributing.md

    - Reword changelog entries to explain changes in terms that users of the package will understand (e.g., avoid referencing internal variables/concepts).
    - Consolidate related changes into one change entry if it makes it easier to comprehend.

-   Run `yarn changelog:validate` to check that all changelogs are correctly formatted.
+   Run `yarn lint:changelog` to check that all changelogs are correctly formatted.

    Commit and push the branch.